If your Mac doesn’t recognize text and commands you speak

 Be sure the microphone is not obstructed by objects, such as clothing or your body, while you’re speaking.
 Check the user guide that came with your Mac to locate the built-in microphone.
 See Find the manual for your Mac.

 If you’re using an external microphone, make sure its input volume is sufficient.
-If you don’t see the meter respond to your voice, select the microphone in the Input pane of Sound preferences and adjust its input volume higher (choose Apple menu > System Preferences, click Sound, then click Input).
+If you don’t see the meter respond to your voice, select the microphone in the Input pane of Sound preferences and increase its input volume (choose Apple menu > System Preferences, click Sound , then click Input).

 Position yourself as you would normally use your Mac, then speak in a calm voice that’s not too quiet or too loud.
 As you speak, the feedback window gauges your speaking volume.